-Efforts to monitor and restore underwater grasses cannot be sustained without renewed interest from funders.
+Efforts to monitor and restore underwater grasses cannot be sustained without continued support from funders.

 Scientific and Technical Understanding

-Efforts to monitor existing grass beds through the annual aerial survey and the work of partner organizations and individual volunteers are critical to our work to protect and restore grass beds.
-This work will also benefit from a better understanding of the potential impacts of climate change, the most successful methods of grass restoration and the economic value of the ecosystem services healthy grass beds provide.
+Efforts to monitor existing underwater grass beds through the annual aerial survey and the work of partner organizations and individual volunteers are critical to our work to protect and restore underwater grass beds.
+This work will also benefit from a better understanding of the potential impacts of climate change, the most successful methods of underwater grass restoration and the economic value of the ecosystem services healthy underwater grass beds provide.

 Flora, Fauna and Habitat Condition

 Invasive species like the water chestnut and mute swan could impact the recovery of underwater grass beds in some locations.
-Poor water clarity will also impact grass recovery, although grass restoration should lead to water clarity improvements.
+Poor water clarity will also impact underwater grass recovery, although underwater grass restoration should also lead to water clarity improvements.